matthew-pernes/crm_sales_opportunities/README.md

 B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.

 ## Data Exploratory Analysis

-_All the queries can be found in the crm_sql.sql file within the repository._

 1. How is each sales team performing compared to the rest?